You've Been Spotted!

 On this page you will find information on what to do next.

-Attend the course of ‘Spotted’ weekly ballet classes running throughout January and February 2014.
+Fill out the registration form attached to your card to attend the FREE course of ‘Spotted’ weekly ballet classes running from January.
 These are completely free of charge and will give you the chance to develop your talent in dance further.

 If you have enjoyed the Northern Ballet workshop then you could start training with us on a weekly basis.
 You could start dancing as a hobby or if you think you might like to be a professional dancer when you are older you could think about auditioning for our professional training programme.